SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 }
 ```

 The **label** property defines the label displayed next to the dropdown.
-The **loadOptions** delegate defines the method that should be called to load the available dropdown options.
-The **onPropertyChange** delegate defines a method that should be called when user selected a value in the dropdown.
-The **selectedKey** property returns the currently selected dropdown value.
-The **disabled** property specifies whether the control is currently disabled or not.
+The **loadOptions** delegate defines the method that is called to load the available dropdown options.
+The **onPropertyChange** delegate defines a method that is called when the user selects a value in the dropdown.
+The **selectedKey** property returns the selected dropdown value.
+The **disabled** property specifies whether the control is disabled or not.

 ##### Define the internal properties for the asynchronous dropdown property pane control

-In the **src/controls/PropertyPaneAsyncDropdown** folder create a new file called **IPropertyPaneAsyncDropdownInternalProps.ts** and set its contents to:
+In the **src/controls/PropertyPaneAsyncDropdown** folder create a new file named **IPropertyPaneAsyncDropdownInternalProps.ts** and enter the following code:

 ```ts
 import { IPropertyPaneCustomFieldProps } from '@microsoft/sp-client-preview';